-Taking skills and oral language development have a strong impact on reading success.
+Talking skills and oral language development have a strong impact on reading success.
 And, we want strong readers, right?

-Human beings have a unique ability to learn the rules of language used in their environment.
+Human beings have a unique ability to learn the rules of the language used in their environment.
 We are born to speak.
 If you have ever been in a car with a jabbering toddler or preschooler, you can confirm that young children are born to talk…and talk…and talk.

 - Oral language develops vocabulary concepts.
 Children gain information about word meanings and pronunciation and these concepts are first introduced in speaking and understanding others’ speech.